Tutoring

 - Can we help with your subject at a particular time?
 Check the subject schedule before dropping in to see if a tutor is available for your subject during your desired time.

-- Go to class, read the textbook, and try the problems.
-That way, you will be prepared to discuss concepts and explain exactly what part of your course content you want assistance with.
+- Go to class, read the textbook and try the problems.
+That way you will be prepared to discuss concepts and explain exactly what part of your course content you want assistance with.

-- Please read through our Center Expectations to familiarize yourself with our standards of student behavior in the QSC.
+- Please read through our QSC Center Expectations to familiarize yourself with our standards of student behavior in the QSC.

 Using the Academic Learning Commons

-- No appointment necessary!
+No appointment necessary!
 Please sign in at the Kiosk Computer next to the Front Desk.
 This helps us with scheduling and defends our need for funding.

-- Settle anywhere!
+Settle anywhere!
 We have group tables, tables for two, computer stations and a quiet room.

-- When you are ready for a tutor’s help, submit a Help Request on the tablet connected to your table.
+When you are ready for a tutor’s help, submit a Help Request on the tablet connected to your table:

-2. Select subject (required)
+- Select subject (required)

-3. Select sub-subject and/or desired tutor (optional)
+- Select sub-subject and/or desired tutor (optional)

-4. Click “Enter”
+- Click “Enter”

-5. Now you are in the queue!
+- Now you are in the queue!
 When the next tutor who can help with your subject becomes available, he or she will come to the table from which you requested help.

-6.You can check your status on the queue on the main page.
-If you have any questions about the electronic queue, please ask the Front Desk Coordinator to assist you. - After assisting you with your conceptual question, the tutor will let you get back to working independently, until the next time you are in the queue.
+- You can check your status on the queue on the main page.
+If you have any questions about the electronic queue, please ask the Front Desk Coordinator to assist you.

 Academic Learning Commons use expectations